EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Related work

 In the context of \textit{Budgeted batch classification}, thresholds are not determined for individual images but for a batch as a whole, facilitating a more strategic deployment of computational resources.
 To date, the literature presents two notable algorithms addressing this problem in the realm of Early Exit strategies.
-The authors in~\cite{wang2021not} employ a genetic algorithm to optimize these thresholds, offering a biological-evolution-inspired approach to the allocation challenge.
-Conversely, the work~\cite{huang2017multi} operates under the assumption that each exit point in the network has an equal and predetermined likelihood of accurately classifying an image.
+The authors in~\citep{wang2021not} employ a genetic algorithm to optimize these thresholds.
+Conversely, the work~\citep{huang2017multi} operates under the assumption that each exit point in the network has an equal and predetermined likelihood of accurately classifying an image.
 While this simplifies the optimization problem, it introduces an additional hyper-parameter that is not inherently related to computational complexity.
-Our work differs by presenting a comprehensive formulation that is grounded on the principles of reject option learning theory.